 The process of risk and gap analysis can lead to new operational efficiencies.
 Begin the process by determining what you are already doing and how that can be augmented to meet the GDPR requirements effectively.
 This includes more than just computers and servers because private data could be stored or processed by a wide variety of devices.
 This includes IoT devices so companies should evaluate traditional computing devices as well as IoT for their privacy risk.
 Kemp also notes that legal opinions on GDPR should be factored in when considering the risk to the organization and its customers.

 All these activities have the potential to lead to competitive advantage.
-According to Elkina, something very remarkable is happening in the way companies think about data privacy.
+Something very remarkable is happening in the way companies think about data privacy.
 Over the past few years, personal data privacy has transformed from a pure compliance or legal issue into an issue that now has the attention of the marketing team, the PR team and the product development team.
 In short, companies are now creating data privacy strategies the way they once created an Internet strategy or a mobile-first strategy.

 Companies might be able to create higher quality services based on the idea of offering superior data privacy than their competitors.
 In short, customers would be willing to pay extra for the peace of mind of knowing that their data is safely stored, collected and used.
 Privacy, viewed from this perspective, becomes an essential business differentiator and a source of new product innovation.

 Best of all, companies that are GDPR-compliant will have the trust of their partners, vendors, and customers.
 In an era where more data is being collected by more devices than ever before, it is finally time to think carefully about the way that companies use all that data.
 As a result, it is time to welcome the new GDPR, not fear its imminent arrival.